 |Annual early-year contribution||Amount accumulated in the RRSP after 30 years

 |$10,000 during 30 years||$790,582|

 Periodic contributions level out the average cost of the investments you hold in your RRSP, which reduces the risk of investing at the wrong time.
 What’s more, this strategy makes it easier to manage your budget.

 Contribute to your spouse’s RRSP

 If you and your spouse have different incomes, consider investing in a spousal RRSP.
 This will enable you to balance your incomes at retirement and reduce your overall tax bill.

 And if a RRSP is not enough?

-If you earn more than $80,000 a year, a RRSP may not suffice to generate the capital you will need for retirement.
-If this is the case, you will need to invest not only in a RRSP but also in non-registered investments.
+Depending on the scale and extent of your needs, a RRSP may not suffice to generate the capital you will need for retirement.
+If this is the case, you will need to invest not only in a RRSP but also in other investment vehicles.

-Your Advisor will help you determine the type of non-RRSP vehicles to invest in to meet your retirement goals.
+Your Advisor will help you determine the type of investments required to meet your retirement goals.
 Your Advisor can also help you achieve optimal allocation of your registered and non-registered assets.